kiarazhu/Seven-Segment-Display/README.md

 Let's make some digits!

-Here, I've connected switches S0 to S6 to segments 'a' to 'g' respectively (as well as S7 to DP).
+Here, I've attached an I/O board to a breadbord and connected switches S0 to S6 to segments 'a' to 'g' respectively (as well as S7 to DP).
+Using the values from the truth table above, we can configure the switches to display a digit:

-Huzzah; we have displayed the digits 0-9.
+Huzzah; we can display the digits 0-9.
 Though, I don't think that inputting 01111101 to display a 6 is very intuitive.

 What if we wrote some code such that the input has some semantic meaning?